Panopto/Panopto-RR-Light-Service-With-Installer/README.md

-Init               | Service is initializing, Remote Recorder state unknown RRPreviewing       | Previewing (Idle) RRPreviewingQueued | Previewing, a recording is queued to start within the next hour RRRecordingWait    | Paused or Previewing w/Queued, attempting to Resume/Start RRRecording        | Recording
+Init               | Service is initializing, Remote Recorder state unknown RRPreviewing       | Previewing (Idle) RRPreviewingQueued | Previewing, a recording is queued to start within the next hour RRRecordingWait    | Paused or Previewing, attempting to Resume/Start RRRecording        | Recording
 RRPausedWait       | Recording, attempting to Pause RRPaused           | Paused